Xilinx/mlir-aie/tutorials/tutorial-8/README.md

 # <ins>Tutorial 8 - communication (cascade)</ins>

 Cascade is a specialized data transfer between horizontally adjacent tiles in a specific direction depending on the row.
 For first generation AI Engines, cascades flow in the following way:
-* Even rows - right to left
+* Even rows - East to West
-* Odd rows - left to right
+* Odd rows - West to East
 > The first row starts at index 0 and is the shim row.
-Therefore, the first regular tile row is actually an odd row at row index 1 and flows left to right.
+Therefore, the first regular tile row is actually an odd row at row index 1 and flows West to East.
 Note that the last tile in each row cascades to the tile directly above it.

 As far as  `mlir-aie` syntax support for cascade connections, we support cascade functionality by simply placing tiles directly horizontally adjacent to one another.
 No additional operators are needed in `mlir-aie`.
 There are `core` ops that push and pull data from the cascade ports